Experience Colorado’s Best Rafting Just 30 Minutes from Denver

 Looking for the best white water rafting near Denver?
 You don’t have to drive hours into the mountains to find world class rapids.
 Our Idaho Springs outpost is located just 30 miles west of downtown, making it the most convenient destination for a river adventure.

 Whether you’re a local looking for a quick morning splash or a visitor wanting to fit a mountain experience into a busy itinerary, our Denver rafting trips on Clear Creek offer the perfect balance of convenience and adrenaline.
-From family friendly class II and III rapids to exhilarating class IV big drops, we provide a quintessential Colorado rafting experience without the long commute.
+From family friendly class II and III rapids to exhilarating class IV big drops, we provide a quintessential rafting experience without the long commute.

 Why Clear Creek is the Best Choice for Denver Visitors